-How to Get Your Tax Refund Faster – and When You Can Expect It to Arrive
+How to Get Your Tax Refund Faster

 If you’ve got big plans for your tax refund, well, so do we!
 Here’s everything you need to know about the fastest way to get your money back from the government.

-How to get your tax refund faster
+The fastest way to get your tax refund

 - Fastest: E-file your tax forms and request a direct deposit.